 - 1 egg

-- Blend the garlic, egg, lemon juice, and celery leaves in a blender or food processor until pureed
+Blend lemon juice, egg, garlic, and celery leaves in a blender or food processor until pureed

-- Add the olive oil in a slow and steady stream and blend until it is a thick emulsion
+Add the olive oil in a slow and steady stream to while blending until it is a thick emulsion

-- Scoop aioli into a bowl, mix in minced fresh rosemary
+Scoop into a small bowl and mix in salt, pepper, and rosemary

-- Serve either as a dipping sauce or drizzle over potatoes
+Serve as a dipping sauce or drizzle over potatoes

 You can change the flavor of the garlic aioli up by adding smoked paprika or serving plain.